 Setting & Lifestyle

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cordova has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cordova has few renters and college students.
 But the biggest reason it is quieter in Cordova than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cordova may be for you.

-As is often the case in a small city, Cordova doesn't have a public transportation system that people use to get to and from their jobs every day.
+Cordova is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.